 IMSE department and the ISU Graduate College will monitor each student's progress toward their degree.
-If the GPA falls below a 3.00, the student will be given the opportunity to achieve a 3.00 in coursework the following semester.
+If the GPA falls below a 3.00 after the first semester, the student will be given the opportunity to achieve a 3.00 in coursework the following semester.
 Failure to do so will result in a HOLD being placed on registration.